ajyang99/csc417-stable-fluid/README.md

 We implement for both 2D and 3D applications.
 We support various types of external forces.
 We use the Python `fire` package to support various command line arguments.

-TO recreate the 2D visualization with external force proportional to image pixel intensities, we use the command
+To recreate the 2D visualization with external force proportional to image pixel intensities, we use the command

     python fluid_img.py simulate --dt=0.01 --density=0.01